DAILY DISCIPLINE #134

 Day 42- The Jews felt that to receive a messenger was the same as receiving the person who sent the messenger.
 In this verse we see the chain of salvation link by link.
 The Father sent His Son Jesus.
 Jesus was now sending out his disciples and they in turn would go to towns and villages to speak to anyone who would listen.
 That person who receives Christ's disciples in turn receives Jesus and His Father.

 Day 43 - The opposite is also true.

 Jesus makes plain an amazing truth that if we provide hospitality for those that serve Christ we will have the same reward as they will receive.
-That means that many an unknown housewife meeting the needs of someone working for Christ in the public eye will have the same reward just as if she had been doing the preaching and teaching!
+That means that many an unknown housewife meeting the needs of someone working for Christ with the public will have the same reward -- just as if she had been doing the preaching and teaching!